-- 3. Connector Plug: The multi-pin cord connector at the front of the trailer transfers electrical power from the tow vehicle battery to the trailer brakes, exterior lighting system, and battery. - 4.
-Breakaway Switch: The breakaway switch is located on the trailer tongue.
+- 3. Connector Plug The multi-pin cord connector at the front of the trailer transfers electrical power from the tow vehicle battery to the trailer brakes, exterior lighting system, and battery. - Breakaway Switch The breakaway switch is located on the trailer tongue.
 It has a steel cable (lanyard) fastened to it which will reach to the frame of the tow vehicle.
 This device is one of the most vital components on your trailer's braking system.
 It automatically applies the trailer brakes if the tow vehicle and trailer become uncoupled while in motion.
 The breakaway switch operates when a pull pin linked by the cable to the tow vehicle is separated from the switch.
 When the switch closes, power for brake application is transferred to the onboard trailer battery.
-The steel lanyard must be anchored to the tow vehicle when the trailer is hitched up.
-Secure this cable loop to the permanent frame of the tow vehicle or a part of the hitch that is not removable.

-DO NOT FASTEN THE BREAKAWAY SWITCH LANYARD TO THE HITCH BALL OR ANY OTHER REMOVABLE PART OF THE HITCH.
+The steel lanyard must be anchored to the tow vehicle when, the trailer is hitched up.
+Secure this cable loop to the permanent frame of the tow vehicle, or a part of the hitch that is non-removable.
+DO NOT FASTEN THE BREAKAWAY SWITCH LANYARD TO THE HITCH BALL.
+OR ANY OTHER REMOVABLE PART OF THE

+HITCH.
 Remove the pull pin every three months and lubricate it with light oil.
 Before reinserting the pin, spray the inside of the switch with an electrical contact cleaner to prevent corrosion.
 Test the breakaway switch operation before each trip as follows:

 - a.
-Hitch the trailer to the tow vehicle. - Pull out the breakaway switch actuating pin.
-Never leave the actuating pin out for more than
+Hitch the trailer to the tow vehicle. - b.
+Pull out the breakaway switch actuating pin. - c.

-- a few seconds as damage can result to wiring or the brakes.
-When the pin is out the full power of your battery(s) is channeled to the brakes, which could result in possible damage to the brakes or the wiring when the actuating pin is left out for an extended period of time. - c.
 Test brakes by attempting to drive away.

-The breakaway switch is functioning properly if the trailer brakes are activated.
-Complete this test quickly. - d.
-If the brakes are not activated, check that the trailer battery is connected and fully charged and the trailer brakes are properly adjusted. - e.
-Obtain service repair if the trailer brakes do not operate after making these checks. - f.
+The breakaway switch is functioning

+- properly if the trailer brakes are activated. - d.
+If the brakes are not activated, check that the trailer battery is connected and fully charged, and the trailer brakes are properly adjusted. - e. obtain service repair if the trailer brakes do not operate after making these checks. - f.
 Reinsert the breakaway switch actuating pin before towing the trailer.